gophergala/application-framework/README.md

 **How it works:**

-We can define this application thus:
-   * an autentication mecanism
-   * modules link mecanism
-   * collection of modules

 Basicaly, you have a module template and a tehnique to plugin or plugout into main application.

-init() function make go module plugable. here we put module web handler
+init() function make go module plugable.
+Here we put only the web handler

          http.HandleFunc("/ModuleName", ModuleName)

-next we must define handler
+handler structure

          func ModuleName(w http.ResponseWriter, r *http.Request) {
          	//this must add at begin of every session code